International Public Management Network 2017 Conference

 Sub-theme 1: How to Implement Reform Strategies of State and Local Authorities

 Strategy implementation is a critical issue in public management.
 In many unitary systems, strategy implementation through a top-down approach is often constrained by vested interests, collusion and lack of political will, which will lead to failure of reform.
-We welcome papers sharing theoretical contributions and empirical evidence
+We welcome papers sharing theoretical contributions and empirical evidence related to this issue.

 Sub-theme 2: How to Promote Innovations in Public and Private Sectors